nsrau/azure-docs.it-it/articles/security/security-management-and-monitoring-overview.md

 <properties
-   pageTitle="Panoramica su gestione e monitoraggio della sicurezza di Azure | Microsoft Azure" description=" Azure offre meccanismi di sicurezza utili per la gestione e il monitoraggio dei servizi cloud e delle macchine virtuali di Azure.
-Questo articolo offre una panoramica dei servizi e delle funzionalità di sicurezza di base. " services="security" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Azure Security Management and Monitoring Overview | Microsoft Azure" description=" Azure provides security mechanisms to aid in the management and monitoring of Azure cloud services and virtual machines.
+This article provides an overview of these core security features and services. " services="security" documentationCenter="na" authors="TerryLanfear"